We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best doorway mount

-It also features protective padding and a compact foldable design, making it easy to store.
+It also features protective padding and a compact foldable design, so it’s easy to store.

 Best wall mount